Belvedere Park, Georgia: Geography

 According to the United States Census Bureau, Belvedere Park has a total area of 5.0 sqmi, all land.

 History

 Belvedere Park emerged beginning in 1952 as a planned community with schools, parks, and a shopping center.
 It continued to grow and expand throughout the decade.

 Housing tracts

 In 1958, the Atlanta Journal advertised houses in Belvedere Park for between $11,000 and $14,800.
 One ad proclaimed: “Buy a Home in Belvedere Park with a 100% GI Loan - A Complete Established Community of Distinction and Quality Convenient to Everything.”
 A majority of homes in Belvedere Park are one-story and while some are traditional red brick ranch homes, contemporary style houses were also built.
+Homes were built by the Embry Brothers.
 Adair Realty and Loan, a powerful real estate company in Atlanta during the early to mid 20th century, represented Belvedere Park.

 Belvedere Motel

 The Belvedere Motel, operated by the renowned Dinkler Hotel Corporation, opened with telephones and large screen televisions in every room.
 The motel claimed to be “dedicated to your traveling comfort” — additional amenities included a playground and a shuffleboard court.